DProvDB/DProvDB/README.md

 - [args3]: table, e.g., "adult", or "orders";

-- [args4]: 5 letters to decide which experiment(s) to run, "T" for run, "F" for not run. e.g., "TFTFT" meaning running all experiments except the 2nd and the 4th.
+- [args4]: 6 letters to decide which experiment(s) to run, "T" for run, "F" for not run. e.g., "TFTFTT" meaning running all experiments except the 2nd and the 4th.